Ukraine: Presidential aide targeted in assassination attempt | DW | 22.09.2021

 A lawmaker told Reuters news agency that the aide, Serhiy Shefir, was not hurt.
 Shefir leads a group of advisers close to the president, who is currently in New York for the UN General Assembly.

-Zelenskyy came to power on the promise to take on Ukraine's oligarchs, Mykhailo Podolyak, another adviser to the president, said the attempted murder could be a result of that fight.
+Zelenskyy came to power on the promise to take on Ukraine's oligarchs.
+Mykhailo Podolyak, another adviser to the president, said the attempted murder could be a result of this.

-"This open, deliberate and extremely violent assault with automatic weapons cannot be qualified any differently than as an attempted killing of a key team member," Podolyak told Reuters.

 "We emphasize that the president's policy aimed at fundamental transformation of the state will remain unchanged," he added, promising stricter measures against oligarchs.